gbrunner/adv-programming-for-gis-and-rs/Week 5/README.md

 - Start with an introduction to ArcGIS Pro
 - Seguey into ArcGIS Pro and Pyhon Package mangemeent
 - Discuss Anaconda distribution of Python
 - Setup Jupyter (if necessary).
-Use instructionf from last semester
+Use instructions from last semester.
 - **Break**
 - Introduction to ArcGIS Online
 - Talk about Geocoding